-Learn to clean data as quickly and accurately as possible to help your business move from raw data to awesome insights.
+Learn to clean data as quickly and accurately as possible to help you move from raw data to awesome insights.

 It's commonly said that data scientists spend 80% of their time cleaning and manipulating data and only 20% of their time analyzing it.
 The time spent cleaning is vital since analyzing dirty data can lead you to draw inaccurate conclusions.